-Multi Microphone Recording
+Multi-Microphone Recording

 Recording a woodwind instrument can be done in various ways and at different positions.
-We used 3 different microphone positions so that you can get the exact sound you want, as if you had chosen the microphone placement yourself.
+We used 3 different microphone positions to offer a variety of sounds whilst maintaining the crystalline sound of our VSeries instruments.

-This can produce even better results

-when using the "virtual space", detailed below.
+Various microphone positions can produce even better results when using the "virtual space", detailed below, where there are 2 rooms, each with 4 options for microphone configurations.

-You can apply reverb and EQ to mix it completely to your taste.
+You can also apply reverb and EQ within the interface to prepare the sound to your taste before even starting with external plug-ins.